MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-powershell.md

 Run the labeling cmdlets non-interactively by first running the [Set-AIPAuthentication](/powershell/module/azureinformationprotection/set-aipauthentication) cmdlet.

-The computer running the **AIPAuthentication** cmdlet downloads the labeling policy that's assigned to your delegated user account in the Microsoft 365 Compliance center.
+The computer running the **AIPAuthentication** cmdlet downloads the labeling policy that's assigned to your delegated user account in the Microsoft Purview compliance portal.

 ### Create and configure Azure AD applications for Set-AIPAuthentication